Strategy

 • Brand bidding and organic overlap should be tested incrementally.

-• Google Ads data should feed the SEO roadmap; SEO performance should influence paid budgets.
+• Google Ads data should inform—not dictate—the SEO roadmap; organic performance should influence paid tests.

 • AI Search increases the value of useful, expert, structured content rather than removing the need for SEO.